fhools/proreact16-sportsstore/README.md

-# This is the Sports Store App from the book Pro React 16.
+# Sports Store App from the book Pro React 16.
-# Code uses React 17 an functional components and hooks instead of class components.
+The book uses React 16 and class components.
+This code base uses React 17 and functional components with Hooks.
+No other big changes were made.

 # Build
 FIXME: something is wrong with apolloprovider.
 Don't use these scripts.

 The install scripts don't work, some kind of issue with apollo dependnecies,
-// install-packages.sh
-// install-dev-packages.sh
 # Install dependecnies via package.json
 npm install

-# Start.
+# Builf and start local server on port 3000
 npm start